Skip to content

 Common excuses (and honest answers)

 “I will just use my credit card for emergencies.”
 A credit card is not an emergency fund.
 It is a high-interest loan.
-A $2,000 emergency on a credit card at 22% APR costs you $440/year in interest alone if you pay only minimums.
-Your emergency fund costs you nothing and earns 4.5% in a HYSA.
+A $2,000 emergency on a card at 22% APR costs $440/year in interest alone if you pay only minimums.
+Your emergency fund costs nothing and earns 4.5% in a HYSA.

 “The stock market returns more than 4.5%.”
 True over decades.
 Not true over 6 months when you might need the money.
 Your emergency fund is not an investment.
 It is insurance.
-You do not buy car insurance hoping it will beat the S&P 500.
-Same logic applies here.

 What counts as an emergency?